 Ad Club is a professional club focusing on networking and immersing ourselves into the advertising industry.
-This year we have begun working with some of Loyola University’s organizations and creating advertisements for them, as well as making posters for various events and guest speakers on campus.
+Activities include agency visits, guest speakers from various Chicago ad agencies and presentations by award-winning creative teams.
 The organization will help build your resume, as well as your network.
-We definitely do a lot of creative work that you can add to your portfolio.

 Beta Rho Honors Society

 Beta Rho is a chapter of Lambda Pi Eta, the National Communication Association Undergraduate Honors Society.
 As the only active organization at Loyola University Chicago geared towards academically advanced communication majors, it stands as Beta Rho’s number one priority to recognize, foster and award those students who have pushed their talents and ability farther than that which is required from them.

 Founded in 1875, the debate team is the oldest student organization on campus.
 The team is open to all undergraduates.
 Although we are a parliamentary team we invite students with no experience or experience in other styles of debate to join us.
 Students from a variety of styles have been successful in our program.

 Inigo Communications is Loyola and Chicago’s first and only student-run communications agency.
 Every aspect of the agency is run by students, from pitching new clients, signing client contracts, reaching out to press, creating communications and marketing deliverables, and addressing client needs.
 Students can apply to join one of four teams: account, PR/media, creative, and corporate communications.
 Applications open and close before class registration for the following semester.
 Please contact Cheryl McPhilimy or visit inigocomm.com for more information.